How Is The Use Of Symbols Related To Culture

 Reinforcing Social Order

 Symbols play a crucial role in reinforcing social order and maintaining social control.
 Governments and institutions use symbols to legitimize their authority and promote social cohesion.
-National symbols, such as flags, anthems, and monuments, are used to foster patriotism and loyalty to the state.
+National symbols, such as flags, anthems, and monuments, are used to develop patriotism and loyalty to the state.

 The Evolution of Symbols and Cultural Change